-If both conditions are satisfied, the motive is called \emph{pointwise pure}. \end{definition} We list some compatibilities of the six functors with pointwise purity. \begin{proposition} Let $(X,\Ss)$ and $(Y,\Ss^\prime)$ be affinely Whitney-Tate stratified varieties and $f:X\rightarrow Y$ an affinely stratified map.
-Then \begin{enumerate} \item For f smooth $f^!$ and $f^*$ preserve pointwise purity; \item For f proper $f_!$ and $f_*$ preserve pointwise purity. \end{enumerate} \end{proposition} \begin{proof} (1) follows from $f^!=f^*(-d)[-2d]$, where $d$ is the relative dimension of $f$.\\ (2) follows from base change and $f_!=f_*$. \end{proof} The following Lemma is crucial to all following arguments, and depends on the fact that there are no non-trivial extension between the Tate objects on $\overline{\F}_q$: \begin{lemma} Let $(X,\Ss)$ be an affinely Whitney-Tate stratified variety.
+If both conditions are satisfied, the motive is called \emph{pointwise pure}. \end{definition} We list some compatibilities of the six functors with pointwise purity. \begin{proposition} Let $(X,\Ss)$ and $(Y,\Ss^\prime)$ be affinely Whitney--Tate stratified varieties and $f:X\rightarrow Y$ an affinely stratified map.
+Then \begin{enumerate} \item For f smooth $f^!$ and $f^*$ preserve pointwise purity; \item For f proper $f_!$ and $f_*$ preserve pointwise purity. \end{enumerate} \end{proposition} \begin{proof} Using Proposition \ref{prop:weightexactness}, (1) follows from $f^!=f^*(-d)[-2d]$, where $d$ is the relative dimension of $f$, and (2) follows from base change and $f_!=f_*$. \end{proof} We can then prove the following Lemma, which crucially depends on the fact that there are no non-trivial extension between the Tate objects on $\overline{\F}_p$: \begin{lemma} Let $(X,\Ss)$ be an affinely Whitney--Tate stratified variety.
 Let $E,F\in \DMT{\Ss}{X}$ such that $E$ is pointwise $*$-pure of weight zero and $F$ is pointwise $!$-pure of weight zero.
 Then

-for all $a\neq 0$. \end{lemma} \begin{proof} See \cite[Corollary 6.3]{SoeWe}.
-We repeat a proof here.
+for all $a\neq 0$. \end{lemma} \begin{proof} See also \cite[Corollary 6.3]{SoeWe}.
 We proceed by induction on the number of strata.
 Denote by $j:\A^n =U\hookrightarrow X$ the inclusion of an open stratum in $X$ and by $i:Z\hookrightarrow X$ its closed complement.
-Hence there is an distinguished triangle
+Hence there is a distinguished triangle

 and $\Hom{\H(X)}(E,F[a])$ fits in an exact sequence